The Dangerous Book for Boys (TV series)

-The Dangerous Book for Boys is an American comedy-drama streaming television series, based on the book of the same name by Conn & Hal Iggulden, that premiered on March 30, 2018, on Amazon Prime Video.
-The series was created by Bryan Cranston and Greg Mottola and it stars Chris Diamantopoulos, Gabriel Bateman, Drew Logan Powell, Kyan Zielinski, and Erinn Hayes.
-On August 1, 2018, it was announced that Amazon had cancelled the series after one season.
+The Dangerous Book for Boys is an American comedy-drama television series, based on the book of the same name by Conn & Hal Iggulden, that premiered on March 30, 2018, on Amazon Prime Video.
+The series was created by Bryan Cranston and Greg Mottola and stars Chris Diamantopoulos, Gabriel Bateman, Drew Logan Powell, Kyan Zielinski, and Erinn Hayes.

 Premise

 The Dangerous Book for Boys follows Wyatt McKenna and his brothers as they "are coming to terms with the death of their dad, Patrick, a wonderful, whimsical inventor who touched the lives of everyone who knew him.
 Patrick leaves the boys with a copy of "The Dangerous Book for Boys", and the how-to book inspires fantasies for Wyatt.
 While in his fantasy world, he reconnects with his father and learns life skills that help him navigate real life."